 Speculations say Outlander season 7 would contain twice as many episodes as its sixth.

-According to Deadline, fans can expect Outlander season 7 release in early 2023.
-However, Balfe stated that Season 7 filming would take up to 13 months, pushing the premiere date to at least May 2023.
+Balfe stated that Season 7 filming would take up to 13 months, pushing the premiere date to June 2023.

 Dougal MacKenzie returns